Smikha/docker-intro/README.md

 ## Commands <sup>1</sup>

-￼
-- [ ] Commands
-    - Show all containers (default shows just running) docker ps -a
+Show all containers (default shows just running)

+        docker ps -a

-    - Run a command in a new container (attached mode) docker run <name>
+Run a command in a new container (attached mode)

+        docker run <name>

-    - Run container in background and print container ID (detached mode) docker run -d <name>
+Run container in background and print container ID (detached mode)

+        docker run -d <name>
-        - [ ] You can attach back to the container later with docker attach <characters of container>
+You can attach back to the container later with

+    docker attach <characters of container>

     docker run -it <name>
-        - [ ] I Keep STDIN open even if not attached
+ I Keep STDIN open even if not attached
-        - [ ] T Allocate a pseudo-TTY
+ T Allocate a pseudo-TTY

-    - Pull an image or a repository from a registry docker pull <name>
+Pull an image or a repository from a registry

+    docker pull <name>

-    - Stop one or more running containers docker stop <name>
+Stop one or more running containers

+    docker stop <name>

-    - Remove one or more containers docker rm <name>
+Remove one or more containers

+    docker rm <name>

-    - Remove one or more images
+Remove one or more images

     docker rmi <name>

-    - Manage images
+Manage images

     docker images

-    - Run a command in a running container docker exec <container name> cat /etc/hosts
+Run a command in a running container

+    docker exec <container name> cat /etc/hosts

-    - Remove all unused containers, networks, images (both dangling and unreferenced), and optionally, volumes. docker system prune -af docker system prune --volume
+Remove all unused containers, networks, images (both dangling and unreferenced), and optionally, volumes.

+    docker system prune -af
+    docker system prune --volume

-    - [ ] Networking
+Networking

     docker run -p 80:5000 <Name>
-            - [ ] Mapping port 80 of localhost to 5000 of docker container
+Mapping port 80 of localhost to 5000 of docker container

-    - [ ] Volume
+Volume
 ￼ ![Volume](../master/images/DockerIntro-DockerDB.png?raw=true)